lukechilds/zsh-nvm/README.md

 ### Lazy Loading

 If you find `nvm` adds too much lag to your shell startup you can enable lazy loading by exporting the `NVM_LAZY_LOAD` environment variable and setting it to `true`.
+It must be set before `zsh-nvm` is loaded.

 Lazy loading is around 70 times faster to load, however the first time you run `nvm`, `npm`, `node` or a global module you'll get a slight delay while `nvm` loads first.
 You'll only get this delay once per session.

 For example, if you are using antigen, you would put the following in your `.zshrc`: